Interplanetary Internet

 The interplanetary Internet is a conceived computer network in space, consisting of a set of network nodes that can communicate with each other.
 These nodes are the planet's orbiters and landers, and the Earth ground stations.
-For example, the orbiters collect the scientific data from the Curiosity rover on Mars through near-Mars communication links, transmit the data to Earth through direct links from the Mars orbiters to the Earth ground stations via the NASA Deep Space Network, and finally the data routed through Earth's internal internet.
+For example, the orbiters collect the scientific data from the Curiosity rover on Mars through near-Mars communication links, transmit the data to Earth through direct links from the Mars orbiters to the Earth ground stations via the NASA Deep Space Network, and finally, the data is routed through Earth's internal internet.

 Interplanetary communication is greatly delayed by interplanetary distances, as data transmission can only go as fast as the speed of light, so a new set of protocols and technologies that are tolerant to large delays and errors are required.
-The interplanetary Internet is a store and forward network of internets that is often disconnected, has a wireless backbone fraught with error-prone links and delays ranging from tens of minutes to even hours, even when there is a connection.
+The interplanetary Internet has been envisioned as a store and forward network of internets that is often disconnected, has a wireless backbone fraught with error-prone links and delays ranging from tens of minutes to even hours, even when there is a connection.

 As of 2024 agencies and companies working towards bringing the network to fruition include NASA, ESA, SpaceX and Blue Origin.

 Challenges and reasons

-In the core implementation of Interplanetary Internet, satellites orbiting a planet communicate to other planet's satellites.
+In the core implementation of the Interplanetary Internet, satellites orbiting a planet communicate to other planets' satellites.
 Simultaneously, these planets revolve around the Sun with long distances, and thus many challenges face the communications.
 The reasons and the resultant challenges are: